 Beyoncé’s Choreographer Strikes a Pose: Frank Gatson Set to Turn Bally’s Las Vegas Show “Jubilee!”
 On Its Heels

-Posted by Emma Trotter in Bally's Las Vegas, Celebrities, Las Vegas Entertainment.
+Posted by Emma Trotter in Bally's Las Vegas, Celebrities, Las Vegas Shows.
 1 Comment on Beyoncé’s Choreographer Strikes a Pose: Frank Gatson Set to Turn Bally’s Las Vegas Show “Jubilee!”
 On Its Heels.

 The last remaining old Vegas showgirl revue and longest-running Strip show, “Jubilee!,” is ruffling its feathers after 32 years on stage.
 It was just announced today that the beloved musical production is getting a revamp courtesy of choreographer-to-the-stars Frank Gatson.
 Expect a bold revitalization on the glittering production show when it re-opens in early 2014.
 While the iconic costumes and the original sets (which are still used today) will remain, Gatson will add a contemporary flair to the staging, music and choreography.